Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture

 When used internally as a medicine and taken in normal doses, marshmallow is classified as "likely safe" by WebMD.
 The University of Maryland says that it's "generally considered safe".
 Both sources say that a few precautions are necessary, however.
-There is some evidence that it may lower blood sugar, which could be a problem for diabetics.
+There is some evidence that marshmallow may lower blood sugar, which could be a problem for diabetics.
 The plant interacts with certain medications.
 It may increase the amount of lithium in the body, so people taking a lithium medication need to consult their doctor before taking marshmallow.
-There is also a concern that the mucilage could interfere with the absorption of other medicines, so it shouldn’t be taken at the same time as these medicines.
+There is also a concern that the mucilage could interfere with the absorption of other medicines.
+It shouldn’t be taken at the same time as these medicines.
 Health Canada (a government organization) makes the following recommendations.

 A Brief History of Marshmallows

 In Ancient Egypt, members of the royal family are thought to have eaten marshmallow sap or roots mixed with honey and nuts.
 In the nineteenth century, French doctors mixed the sap with sugar and egg whites and cooked the mixture.
 Thus process created a sweet medicine for sore throats that more closely resembled our modern confections than the Ancient Egyptian creation.

 Eventually, marshmallow sap was replaced with gelatin, removing any possible medicinal properties from the confection.
 The “marshmallow” name was retained, however.
 Air is whipped into modern marshmallows to increase the fluffy texture.